 In the context of health and disease, disturbances in mitochondrial function can have significant implications.
-Impaired mitochondrial function is associated with conditions. various including neurodegenerative diseases. metabolic disorders, and aging.
-Mitochondrial dysfunction may lead to a decrease in energy production, increased production of reactive oxygen species (ROS), and disruption of cellular processes.
+Impaired mitochondrial function is associated with various conditions. including neurodegenerative diseases. metabolic disorders.
+Mitochondrial and aging. dysfunction may lead to a decrease in energy production, increased production of reactive oxygen species (ROS), and disruption of cellular processes.

 Maintaining healthy mitochondrial function is crucial for overall cellular and organ health.
 Lifestyle factors such as regular exercise, a balanced diet, and stress management can positively influence mitochondrial function.
-Researchers are exploring the actively link between mitochondrial health and various diseases to develop strategies for preventing or treating conditions associated with mitochondrial dysfunction.
+Researchers are exploring the link activelv between mitochondrial health and various diseases to develop strategies for preventing or treating conditions associated with mitochondrial dysfunction.